-Low Cholesterol Diet: An Overview
+Low Cholesterol Diet

-cholesterol levels.
+Health experts recommend a low cholesterol diet in order to lower or maintain cholesterol levels.
 Such a diet emphasizes an eating plan low in saturated fat and cholesterol.
-In most cases, a low cholesterol diet should meet the following criteria:
+In most cases, this diet should meet the following criteria:

 - Saturated fat intake -- Less than 7 percent of daily calories